-In part one of Talking Vault ‘Two Men and a Vault’ we compare and contrast Vault with it’s biggest rival, Windows Explorer.
+In part one of Talking Vault ‘Two Men and a Vault’ we compare and contrast it with it’s biggest rival, Windows Explorer.
 Mike and Matt take you through some of the data management pain points which are felt regularly in the world of design and how Vault seeks to solve and overcome some of these issues.

-Don’t forget there is a great offer currently* available on Vault Licences for more information contact email@example.com
+Don’t forget there is a great offer currently* available on Vault Licences

 Hello and today we are Talking Vault